Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 The peak height is the highest point on the interior of the tent.

 Some families want to be able to stand inside their tents.
 For others, this isn’t an issue.
-Take note of your tallest family member to find the best camping tent for your tribe.
+Take note of the tallest member of your family to find the best camping tent for your tribe.

 Weight